 Two breweries operated in Wateringbury from the 18th century until the late 20th century, reflecting its brewing heritage.
 The village also hosted notable cattle auctions in the 19th century, with shorthorn cattle bred locally fetching high prices internationally.
 Wateringbury’s conservation area status preserves much of its historic character, complemented by blue plaques commemorating notable residents such as Admiral Sir Henry Ruthven Moore and Dame Ellen Terry.

-Listed in: Interior Design
+Listed in: Event Hire

 Orida Maidstone is a versatile hotel located conveniently off the M20, providing easy access to the heart of Maidstone and scenic local attractions like Leeds Castle and Mote Park.
 This establishment offers a comprehensive experience with 146 spacious bedrooms tailored … more